Warwick Vase: Restoration of the vase

 I was obliged to cut a block of marble at Carrara to repair it, which has been hollowed out & the fragments fixed on it, by which means the vase is as firm & entire as the day it was made.

 Needless to say, Sir William did not visit Carrara to hew the block himself.
 The connoisseur-dealer James Byres's role in shaping the present allure of the Warwick Vase is not generally noted:

 The great Vase is nearly finished and I think comes well.
 I beg'd of Mr. Hamilton to go with me the other day to give his opinion.
 He approved much of the restoration but thought the female mask copied from that in Piranesi's candelabro ought to be a little retouch'd to give more squareness and character, he's of opinion that the foot ought neither to be fluted nor ornamented but left as it is being antique, and that no ornament ought to be introduced on the body of the vase behind the handles, saying that it would take away from the effect & grouping of the masks.
 Piranesi is of the same opinion relative to the foot, but thinks there is too great an emptyness behind the handles....
 It's difficult to say which of these opinions ought to be followed, but I rather lean toward Mr. Hamiltons.

-Thus, it appears James Byres rather than Giovanni Battista Piranesi was put in charge of the vase's restoration and completion.
+Thus, it appears James Byres, along with Giovanni Battista Piranesi, was put in charge of the vase's restoration and completion.
 Piranesi made two etchings of the vase as completed, dedicated to Sir William, which were included in his 1778 publication, Vasi, candelabri, cippi..." which secured its reputation and should have added to its market desirability.
 Sir William apparently hoped to sell it to the British Museum, which had purchased his collection of "Etruscan" vases: "Keep it I cannot, as I shall never have a house big enough for it", he wrote.